nf-core/sarek/docs/usage.md

 Please note that:

 Row names (for GC and RT correction files) should be `${chr}_${position}` (there is no SNP/probe ID for HTS data).
-ASCAT developers stronly recommend using a BED file for WES/TS data.
+ASCAT developers strongly recommend using a BED file for WES/TS data.
 This prevents considering SNPs covered by off-targeted reads that would add noise to log/BAF tracks.

 ## Where do the used reference genomes originate from